 protocol server uses

-header to set cookie in a browser.
-The browser then reflects the
+Set-Cookie header to set cookie in a browser.
+The browser then sends

 Cookies were introduced because websites handle thousands of clients at each moment and have no way to distinguish your network connection from the multitude of other users' connections.
 This would make any multi-step or transactional operations impossible.
 So on the first connection website assigns you a random identifier (a cookie), which your browser reflects with each future connection.
 This way the website can distinguish your connection from the others.
 This is just the simplest example — in reality cookies can be used for numerous other purposes that share the same goal — uniquely identify a client to the website.